Catalog Generation

 2.1.1: Source Identification using DAOStarFinder

-We use the photutils.detection.DAOStarFinder Astropy tool to identify sources in the background-subtracted multi-filter detection image.
+We use the photutils.detection.DAOStarFinder Astropy utility to identify sources in the background-subtracted multi-filter detection image.
 Here, the background computed using one of the algorithms discussed in Section 1.3 is applied to the science data to initialize point-source detection processing.
 This algorithm works by identifying local brightness maxima with roughly gaussian distributions whose peak values are above a predefined minimum threshold.
-This minimum threshold value is computed as the background noise times a detector-dependant scale factor (listed below in table 0).
+This minimum threshold value is computed as the background noise times a detector-dependant scale factor, nsigma (listed below in Table 0).
 Full details of the process are described in Stetson 1987; PASP 99, 191.
 The exact set of input parameters fed into DAOStarFinder is detector-dependent.
 The parameters can be found in the <instrument>_<detector>_catalog_generation_all.json files mentioned in the previous section.

 Table 0: Background scale factor values used to compute minimum detection thresholds